Los Angeles Bankruptcy Trustees

-In each consumer bankruptcy case there will be an impartial bankruptcy trustee assigned to manage the case.
-In Chapter 7 bankruptcy, also known as “liquidation,” the trustee collects the debtor’s non-exempt property, manages the funds from the sale of that property, and coordinates the paying of expenses and distributes the balance to creditors.
-This trustee is not an employee of the government and may be privately appointed by the creditors but is subject to oversight by United States Trustees.
+In each consumer bankruptcy case, there will be an impartial bankruptcy trustee assigned to manage the case.
+In Chapter 7 bankruptcy, also known as “liquidation,” the trustee collects the debtor’s nonexempt property, manages the funds from the sale of that property, and coordinates the paying off the expenses and distributes the balance to creditors.
+This trustee is not an employee of the government and maybe privately appointed by the creditors but is subject to oversight by United States Trustees.
 In Chapter 13 bankruptcy, commonly called “reorganization,” there will be a bankruptcy trustee who will typically coordinate the debtor’s monthly payment as they work toward repayment of their reorganized debt.
-In both cases the trustee assures both the debtor and the creditors’ interests are protected.
+In both cases, the trustee assures both the debtor and the creditors’ interests are protected.

-With the help of experienced bankruptcy attorneys, your interaction and correspondence with bankruptcy trustees will be facilitated smoothly and without unnecessary complications.
+With the help of experienced bankruptcy attorneys in Los Angeles, your interaction and correspondence with bankruptcy trustees will be facilitated smoothly and without unnecessary complications.
 Because each case is different, the particulars of your bankruptcy case and your interaction with the trustee will vary depending on your situation.
-With Weintraub & Selth, APC, on your side, you will have highly experienced attorneys working with you and preparing you for interactions with the trustee in your case.
+With Weintraub & Selth, APC, on your side, you will have highly experienced lawyers working with you and preparing you for interactions with the trustee in your case.

 What a Bankruptcy Trustee Does

 Chapter 7, Chapter 11, and Chapter 13 bankruptcy trustees are appointed by the United States Trustee, an officer of the U.S. Department of Justice.
 Primarily, a bankruptcy trustee acts as a representative of the creditors.
 The trustees are held accountable with making sure the process is run smoothly, from approval of the bankruptcy plan to the creditors’ meeting.